-Great Eastern Dim Sum Restaurant Review, San Francisco
+Great Eastern Dim Sum Restaurant, San Francisco

 When we get asked, “where do we get the dim sum in Chinatown?”
 The answer usually is..
-Great Eastern Restaurant has been serving Cantonese Chinese food in this location for many years.
+Great Eastern Restaurant San Francisco has been serving Cantonese Chinese food in this location for many years.
 They serve dim sum during lunch and traditional items during dinner.
 We visited for dim sum lunch lunch, early on a weekend day.
 Great Eastern Dinner was reviewed on a separate visit.
-Be sure to read our Introduction to Chinese dim sum article and Chinese restaurant San Francisco post.
+President Obama famously ate here in 2012.
+Our last visit for dim sum was in the fall of 2023.

 Cuisine – Cantonese Chinese